chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 - If you want to use Default VPC, then you have to create Public and Private Subnet, if subnet are not available.
 Please refer [this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
 - We need 3 private and 3 public subnet in a vpc (1 subnet for each AZ).
 As of now we support dedicate subnet for each AZ.
 - We recommend to create a new VPC.
 And Bastion should be in the same VPC.
-- Setup AWS RDS Postgresql 13.5 in the same VPC where we have the basion and automate ha node going to be created.
-Click [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) to know more.
+- Setup AWS RDS PostgreSQL 13.5-R1 in the same VPC where we have the basion and automate ha node going to be created.
+Click [here](/automate/create_amazon_rds/) to know more.
-- Setup AWS OpenSearch 1.3.7 in the same VPC where we have the basion and automate ha node going to be created.
-Click [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) to know more.
+- Setup AWS OpenSearch 1.3 in the same VPC where we have the basion and automate ha node going to be created.
+Click [here](/automate/create_amazon_opensearch/) to know more.
 - For Backup with Managed Service we have only one option which is `Amazon S3`.
 - For Backup and Restore with Managed Service.
 Click [here](/automate/managed_services/#enabling-opensearch-backup-restore) to know more.
 - Get AWS credetials (`aws_access_key_id` and `aws_secret_access_key`) which have privileges like: `AmazonS3FullAccess`, `AdministratorAccess`.
 Click [here](/automate/ha_iam_user/) to know more on how to create IAM Users.